Linuxfabrik/monitoring-plugins/check-plugins/fail2ban/README.md

 ## Troubleshooting

-`Permission denied to socket: /var/run/fail2ban/fail2ban.sock (you must be root)`
+### `Permission denied to socket: /var/run/fail2ban/fail2ban.sock (you must be root)`

 The fail2ban client works only with user `root` by default.
 Fail2ban does not have individual permission or a user privilege model.
 If you allow the fail2ban client accessing the fail2ban server for non-root, you could stop the server, change runtime config, ban, unban, etc.

+There are two ways to let a non-root user like `nagios` or `icinga` run the check: change the socket permissions, or grant sudo access.

-Preparing fail2ban by changing permissions (tested on Debian 11):
+### Granting access by changing socket permissions

+Tested on Debian 11.

 The communication takes place via unix-socket `/var/run/fail2ban/fail2ban.sock` which has the following permissions: